 Overview

-Circles guides you to the appropriate group support based on your needs, whether you’re dealing with a “Narcissistic Relationship” involving a significant other, friend, or family member, or experiencing a “Divorce/Breakup.”
-The platform offers unlimited access to online audio support group meetings and message board forums.
+Circles helps you find the right support group based on your unique needs, whether you’re dealing with a narcissistic relationship or experiencing a divorce or breakup.
+The platform offers unlimited access to online audio support group meetings and message board forums hosted by mental health professionals.
+These audio-only meetings, called “Circles,” are available multiple times a day, and you also have the flexibility to guide your own peer support sessions whenever needed.

 To learn more about this app, check out our Circles app review.